 So now we can no longer fully “collapse” the two parallel forks, and it involves forking twice.
 Which makes complete sense, because we have to swap in the middle.

-And without the collapsing…there are a lot of unecessary reforks/recominbations that would basically kill any useful parallelization unless you pre-compose all of your forks…which kind of defeats the purpose of the implicit dataflow parallization in the first place.
+And without the collapsing…there are a lot of unnecessary reforks/recominbations that would basically kill any useful parallelization unless you pre-compose all of your forks…which kind of defeats the purpose of the implicit dataflow parallelization in the first place.